 MSPD offers many employment opportunities to law students for summer or clinical internships.
-We also offer a limited number of volunteer positions to undergraduates interested in pursuing a legal career.
+We also offer a limited number of volunteer positions to undergraduates interested in criminal justice, social work, psychology, and related fields.

 The opportunity for real-world experience and exposure to the practice of criminal law is invaluable.
 Many students have said they learned more about the actual practice of law during an MSPD summer internship than they did during their first, second, or even third year of law school!

 We participate in on-campus interviews at all in-state law schools and many law schools in states surrounding Missouri.
 Generally, on-campus interviews are conducted in the spring semester.
-We encourage students to meet with our recruiters during on campus interviews when possible but also welcome applications from students attending law schools where on-campus interviews are not conducted.
+If MSPD recruiters visit your law school and you’d like to join us for a summer internship, we encourage you to meet them and apply for an internship through the on-campus interviewing process.

 Students work for MSPD in many capacities including: